phaneendrakumarbabu/ai-resume-analyser/README.md

 ## 🔒 Security Notes

-⚠️ **Important**: The current implementation uses `dangerouslyAllowBrowser: true` which exposes the API key in the browser.
+⚠️ **Important**: The current implementation calls the AI provider directly from the browser, which means API keys configured via Vite environment variables can be exposed to users.
 This is for development/demo purposes only.

 ### For Production:
 1. Create a backend API endpoint
-2. Move OpenAI calls to the backend
+2. Move AI calls to the backend
 3. Never expose API keys in frontend code
 4. Implement rate limiting and authentication

-## 💰 API Costs

-The AI analysis uses approximately 1,000-2,000 tokens per analysis, costing roughly $0.001-0.002 per resume with GPT-4o-mini.

 ## 🤝 Contributing